chamilad/wso2ei-conf/README.md

 ```bash
 export WSO2_SERVER_ARGS="-Dsetup"
 ```

-> Please note that using `-Dsetup` is not recommended for a production environment.
-Properly setting up databases should be done with database scripts that are shipped with the product, on which the next section elaborates on.

-#### Setting up the Database
-For each runtime, the initial database scripts are shipped with the product.
-These would be inside `CARBON_HOME/wso2/RUNTIME/dbscripts` folder (except for the Integration runtime in which the database scripts are in `CARBON_HOME/dbscripts`).
-After creating the database, the relevant `*.sql` files can be sourced in.
-How these should be restored differ based on the type of the RDBMS.

 ### Copying Files
 Create the directory structure inside the `files/<runtime>` folder, as the file should be copied to the destination, relative to `CARBON_HOME`.
 For example, if the MySQL JDBC driver should be copied inside `$CARBON_HOME/lib` folder for the `business-process` runtime, then the folder structure inside `files` folder should be as follows.